c-skills/welcome/README.md

 * Code review for security and performance issues, including the cryptography, protocols and their implementation inside your project.
 Creating of PoCs.
+We are not just speaking C/C++.
+We also review Python, Golang, Node, Perl, ...

 * Code recycling: Refactoring, integrating or porting of software to different platforms, architectures or standards.
   E.g.: